A Survey on Uncertainty Quantification Methods for Deep Learning: A Taxonomy of UQ Methodologies for DNNs

-{\bf Monto-Carlo (MC) dropout}: MC dropout approach \cite{gal2016dropout} is currently the most popular method for DNN uncertainty quantification in many domains due to its simplicity and ease of implementation.
-This approach demonstrates that the optimization of a neural network with a dropout layer can be equivalent to approximating a BNN with variational inference on the parametric Bernoulli distribution \cite{gal2016dropout}.
-Uncertainty estimation can be obtained by computing the variance on multiple stochastic forward predictions with different dropout masks (switching-off some neurons' activation) as Fig.~\ref{fig:mcdropout} shows.
-The average predictions with various weights dropout can be interpreted as doing the approximate integration over the model's weights (as Eq.\ref{eq:bayesian}) whose variational distribution follows the Bernoulli distribution.
-The advantages of MC dropout are: First, it requires little modification to existing DNN architecture design, which allows for straightforward implementation in practice.
-Second, it mitigates the problem of representing uncertainty by sacrificing prediction accuracy since the methods only influence inference step.
-However, though there is theoretical justification for the probabilistic interpretation of MC dropout from variational approximation perspective, in many uncertainty benchmark dataset, MC dropout tends to be less calibrated than other baseline UQ methods \cite{guo2017calibration}.
+{\bf Monte-Carlo (MC) dropout}: The MC dropout approach \cite{gal2016dropout} is currently among the most popular methods for DNN uncertainty quantification due to its simplicity and ease of implementation.
+The main idea is that the optimization of a neural network with a dropout layer can be equivalent to approximating a BNN with variational inference on a parametric Bernoulli distribution \cite{gal2016dropout}.
+Uncertainty estimation can be obtained by computing the variance of multiple stochastic forward predictions with different dropout masks (switching off some neurons' activations).
+The average predictions with various weights dropout can be interpreted as approximating the integration over the model's weights (as Eq.\ref{eq:bayesian}) whose variational distribution follows the Bernoulli distribution.
+MC dropout offers several advantages.
+First, it requires minimal modification to the existing DNN architecture design, allowing for straightforward implementation in practice.
+Second, it addresses the problem of representing uncertainty without sacrificing model accuracy.
+Uncertainty is added only at inference time through stochastic sampling rather than by modifying the learning objective.
+However, although there is theoretical intuition for the probabilistic interpretation of MC dropout from a variational approximation perspective, MC dropout tends to be less calibrated than other UQ methods on many uncertainty benchmark datasets \cite{guo2017calibration}.

-In summary, we summarize several types of approximation on BNN, which aim to reduce the computation and memory burden of BNN and make it scalable to modern deep neural networks.
-Those approximation methods can capture the model uncertainty associated with parameters to some extent.
-However, the drawback is that the process requires approximation, which may lead to inaccurate uncertainty estimation.
+In summary, we review several approximation methods for BNNs designed to reduce computational and memory demands.
+These methods capture model uncertainty associated with the parameters.
+However, the need for approximation may lead to less accurate uncertainty estimates, and in practice, these methods remain computationally intensive.